ngnlang/ngn/README.md

 ```

 ### Owned params
-When you mark a param as owned, here is what happens:
+When you mark a function param as owned, here is what happens:
-- ownership of the data is moved to the function
 - the value is mutable within the function, if it was declared with `var`
+- the var or const is no longer accessible outside of the function
+- ownership of the passed data is moved to the function
 - ngn will cleanup any associated heap memory after the function finishes
-- the var or const is no longer accessible outside of the function

 > Despite `const` data being owned, since its data _could_ live on the heap, remember that it's not mutable.